ITR Filing Deadline Missed?

 • When any commercial, industrial, or residential property is let out either wholly or partly for business purposes.

-Note: Rental income on letting out of a residential property is not considered a supply of services and, therefore, is exempt from GST.
+Note: Rental income on letting out of a residential property for residential purposes is not considered a supply of services and, therefore, is exempt from GST.
+Any other type of leasing or renting out of immovable property for commercial purposes will attract GST @18%, as it is treated as a supply of service.

 GST on Renting of Residential Property

-GST is not applicable if a residential property is rented out to a registered person in their personal capacity and for use as their own residence.
+GST is not applicable if a residential property is rented out to a registered person in their personal capacity and used as their own residence.
 In other words, if a residential property is rented out, that too for residential purposes, then the rental income from such property does not attract GST.
+In such cases, the rental income of the owner is taxable at the slab rates applicable to him/her.

 However, it is important to note that this exemption only applies when the property is rented out in a personal capacity and used as a residence.
+Even if a business owner rents out a property and uses it for residential purposes only, it is exempt from GST.
 If the same property is rented for commercial purposes or to a business entity, it will attract GST.

 GST on Commercial Property Renting